 This claim is made in a number of contexts, notably in connection with interpreting the language of a contract or constitution.

-Perhaps it is dyslexia speaking, but that has always seemed off of the mark.
+That seems off of the mark.
 When I write, the words never seem right, and when I read, good writing seems like a good tour guide — the words keep me looking in the right direction.

 But, it might be argued, even if the words come after the thought, maybe they still subsume it.
 How can you talk about a thought except in words?
 Aren’t the thought and its words consubstantial, at least practically speaking?
 Speaking of which, translation provides a nice example that pushes back on this notion.